 THE MiSST TEAM

-Jonathan is an alumnus of the Guildhall School of Music and Drama (MMus, cello) and the University of Manchester (MusB) and has been working as a professional musician and as a music educator since graduating from the UoM in 2014.
-Jonathan has and continues to work as a peripatetic teacher, orchestral section tutor and ensemble coach/conductor with Enfield Music Service, Ashmole Academy, the English Schools Orchestra and now, since 2017, with MiSST.
+Jonathan is an alumnus of the Guildhall School of Music and Drama (MMus, cello) and the University of Manchester (MusB) and has been working as a professional musician and music educator since graduating from the UoM in 2014.
+Noted for his enthusiasm, commitment and versatility, Jonathan is in high demand as a cellist, conductor, composer and arranger, with numerous concerts, recordings and studio releases throughout the year.
+In addition, Jonathan is also music editor for composer Leo Geyer, Orchestral Cello Tutor for the English Schools Orchestra and Orchestral Manager for the London Contemporary Music Festival.

 Originally from Portugal, Marta is an experienced flute tutor and performer.
 Marta started teaching the flute at Highbury Grove School in 2006, where she still currently teaches, and since then has developed her teaching skills in several other schools around London.
 She actively supported the development of the MiSST programme from the very start at Highbury Grove School and feels very passionate about making music learning as accessible and inspiring as possible.
 Marta was very fortunate to see two of her former students at Highbury Grove School, further their musical education at University level, one reading Music at Oxford University and the other studying flute at the Royal College of Music.